liweiweng/edgar-cleaner/README.md

 This token is the one that should be in the property access_token in the configuration.

 ## Handling errors
-- In case the the file could not be uploaded, it would be saved in the results folder and continue processing the rest of the files.
+- In case the file could not be uploaded, it would be saved in the results folder and continue processing the rest of the files.
 - In case that other errors occur, the process would show a message in the console with a description of the error.